grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ohhh..." said Cassandra to herself, "so that's what a churned up surface sounds like."
 She filed away in her mind another almost-magical aspect of sonar.
 "But I don't feel any storm affecting the _Prospect_ Hemi?"

-"Even bad storms don't stir the water this deep."
+"Even bad storms do not stir the water this deep."

-"On the surface though," said Percy, "it's another matter."
+"On the surface though," said Percy, "it's another fucking matter."

-"...I hope Shakes is alright."
+"...I hope Captain Shakes is alright."
 Cassandra muttered a little blessing for his well-being.

+[//]: # (Cassandra is probably vaguely Catholic.)

-"How bad is it Hemi?"
+"How bad does that storm sound Hemi?"
 Percy asked.

 "Pretty bad.
-Sounds like there could be 10 meter waves up there."
+Like there could be 10 meter waves up there."

-"That's the kind of weather we're better off staying under."
+"That's the kind of weather we're better off staying the fuck under."

-"My recommendation now is that we stay under while we still have battery left."
-Said Hemi.
+"At least while we still have any battery left."
+Hemi agreed.

-"Normally, that's the move, of course.
+"Normally, that's the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
 If we go up now we can get the batteries charged up with very little chance of being found."

-"Running on the surface in the storm does provide a lot of cover, the radar will be swamped and the ocean makes enough noise to cover our running diesels...
+"Running on the surface in the storm does provide a lot of cover --- the radar will be swamped and the ocean makes enough noise to cover our running diesels...
 But it could also swamp us or crack the _Prospect's_ spine."

-"She's a strong boat Hemi, and with good pilots I think she can handle it.
+"She's a strong fuckin' boat Hemi, and with good pilots I think she can handle it.
 Let's prep to surface."

 [//]: # (### they surface in a storm)

 Hemi and Captain Percy climbed up to the control room.
 Bastian and Owen were in the control seats watching the unmoving gauges with bored and sleepy eyes.

-"We're going to surface."
+"We are going to surface."
 Said Hemi.
-"And there's a pretty serious blow up there.
+"And there's a pretty serious storm up there.
 Owen, I'm going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks."

-Owen stood and Hemi slipped his bulky form around him and down into the small boat control chair.
+Owen stood and Hemi slipped his bulky form around him and down into the small boat planes control chair.

-"You're going to do an emergency blow?"
+"You're going to do a fuckin' emergency blow?"
 Owen asked, surprised.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Not a full blow, on my signal I just want you to open the high pressure air into the main ballast for a few seconds.
 I want to pop the boat up onto the surface.
 If we use the normal low-pressure system to ease up, there's too much of a chance for the intakes to be swamped in these seas.
 You all understand the procedure."